 - Set a personal fundraising goal to support VeDA and vestibular research

-- Register your Personal Campaign Page (Coming soon!)
+- Register your Personal Campaign Page (coming mid-July)

 - Share your Life Rebalanced story to help inform and inspire people

-- Take a selfie with a Flat Flamingo and share it on social media using hashtag #BalanceAwarenessWeek2018 (Coming soon!)
+- Take a selfie with Fiona, VeDA's flat flamingo and share on social media (using hashtag #BalanceAwarenessWeek2019)

-- Invite friends & family to LIKE VeDA on Facebook to learn more about vestibular disorders, and share our educational posts
+- Invite friends & family to LIKE VeDA on Facebook to learn more about vestibular disorders

 where does balance awareness week take place?